 Step 8: Publish

 File → Publish to Roblox As → New Game.
-Pick a thumbnail (the AI can generate this with 3D model generation rendered to an image), set a title, and you're live.
+Set a thumbnail, a title, and you're live.

 The same skeleton supports a lot of related games: